 The Oven was set to the Wrong Temperature or not Fully Preheated

 If the oven isn’t hot enough your muffins will not rise or they will not rise properly because both baking soda and baking powder need to reach a certain temperature in order to fully react and release the maximum amount of gas so that the batter can expand.

 The internal temperature of the batter needs to be at 170ºF / 76.6ºC or higher.

 Tip: Before placing your muffins inside the oven, always make sure that it is fully preheated and at the correct temperature.

 This one is probably the most common reason of them all.
 The problem could simply be the recipe that you used!

-Some muffin recipes, like my [applesauce muffin recipe] for example (pictured above), produce flat-top muffins.
+Some muffin recipes, like my applesauce muffin recipe for example, produce flat-top muffins.

 Some muffin batters are thin and runny and therefore lack the thickness and structure to rise upward during baking and stay in that shape.
 And usually when they do rise, they immediately deflate after being taken out of the oven.
 This could definitely be the case if your muffins rose and then collapsed and are sunken in the middle.

 Insufficiently Filling the Pan: The quantity of batter the recipe produces plays a big role as well.
 Sometimes there simply isn’t enough batter to fill the pan cavities to the top, therefore when the muffins rise during baking they stay low and don’t push out to form those big muffin tops.

 Tip: When picking a recipe, choose wisely!
 Always read the reviews and always read through the recipe to see if it makes sense before you begin baking.